thos91/Analysis/process/wgChangeConfig/wgChangeConfig.rst

   the list of all variables in the input file is just printed on the standard output
 - ``flags[OVERWRITE_FLAG]`` : overwrite the output bitstream file if present
-- ``flags[MPPC_DATA_FLAG]`` : ig set to True, the program tries to read the mppc_map.csv and the arraymppc_data.root files and extract the breakdown voltage for every channel (every MPPC) of that chip.
-This information is used to adjust the inputDAC value.
-This feature is still untested and experimental.